-- (a) hire, direct and assign work to employees; - (b) promote, demote, transfer, layoff, or recall employees; - (c) suspend, discipline and discharge employees for just and reasonable cause; - (d) evaluate job performance; - (e) establish new, and abolish existing, job classifications;
+- (a) hire, direct and assign work to employees; - (b) promote, demote, transfer, layoff, or recall employees; - (c) suspend, discipline and discharge employees for just and reasonable cause;

-(f) establish job requirements, including the determination of the experience, skills, abilities, training and qualifications required to perform the work;

-(g) establish, maintain and enforce rules and regulations that are not inconsistent with this agreement;

-(h) maintain order, discipline and efficiency; and

-(i) determine the methods of operation, the amount of supervision, the schedules of work, the rotation of shifts, the hours and days of work, and the number of employees required at any given time.
+- (d) evaluate job performance; - (e) establish new, and abolish existing, job classifications.
+Rates of pay for new bargaining unit job classifications will be negotiated and agreed upon by the Employer and Union. - (f) establish job requirements, including the determination of the experience, skills, abilities, training and qualifications required to perform the work; - (g) establish, maintain and enforce rules and regulations that are not inconsistent with this agreement; - (h) maintain order, discipline and efficiency; and - (i) determine the methods of operation, the amount of supervision, the schedules of work, the rotation of shifts, the hours and days of work, and the number of employees required at any given time.
 Such determinations must be in agreement with all other provisions of this agreement.